Court Rules - Particular Civil Proceedings - Court Ordered Mediation for Civil Cases

 (a) Mediations pursuant to these rules shall be confidential and not open to the public.
 No one engaged in the mediation process under these rules shall be permitted to testify to, nor be compelled to disclose in any court, or to any administrative board

 or agency, or to any public officer, the statements by any person made in good faith in the course of the mediation process.
 A court reporter shall not be permitted without leave of court.(b) An exception to confidentiality may be authorized by order

 14.13 MEDIATOR IMMUNITY

 A mediator, approved and certified by this Circuit and acting pursuant to these rules, shall have judicial immunity in the same manner and to the same extent as a judge, under the authority conferred by Supreme Court Rule 99(b)(1) as amended, effective

 14.14 CERTIFICATION OF MEDIATORS FOR COURT ORDERED MEDIATION

 The 18th Judicial Circuit shall promulgate a list of mediators who have been certified by this Circuit to act as mediators for the court ordered mediation program.
 Those mediators certified by the 18th Judicial Circuit must:(a) Be a retired Illinois judge,

 a graduate of the original DuPage County Mediation Training conducted in 1996 or complete a forty (40) hour mediation training program approved by the ad hoc Civil ADR Committee designated in subparagraph (d) herein; and(b) Be a member listed in good

 standing with the Illinois Attorney Registration and Disciplinary Commission with at least ten (10) years of trial practice in Illinois; and(c) File an approved application form with the Chief Judge.
 Such applicant shall certify that he or she is

 shall be certified by the majority of an ad hoc Civil ADR Committee of Judges by title consisting of the Chief Judge of the 18th Judicial Circuit, the Presiding Judge of the Law Division, the Presiding Judge of Chancery, the Supervising Judge for

 court ordered mediation and such other judges as shall be designated by the Chief Judge.(e) Mediators shall perform their first mediation pro bono.

-RE-CERTIFICATION AND REMOVAL OF MEDIATORS FOR COURT ORDERED MEDIATION
+14.15 RE-CERTIFICATION AND REMOVAL OF MEDIATORS FOR COURT ORDERED MEDIATION

 (a) Any certified mediator who ceases to be listed in good standing with the Illinois Attorney Registration and Disciplinary Commission, or fails to yearly file a copy of proof of malpractice insurance, or otherwise fails to maintain the quality and integrity

 of the court ordered mediation program of the 18th Judicial Circuit shall lose his or her status as a court appointed mediator certified by the 18th Judicial Circuit for appointment.(b) Petition for removal of certification may be initiated by the

 Supervising Judge for court ordered mediation.
 The petition shall set forth the basis for removal.
 Prior to removal, the mediator may request an administrative hearing before the Chief Judge of the 18th Judicial Circuit.

-14.16 DISQUALIFICATION OF A
+14.16 DISQUALIFICATION OF A MEDIATOR